Invasion literature: After World War I

 The "First Red Scare" following World War I produced Edgar Rice Burroughs's The Moon Men (1925), a depiction of Earth (and specifically, the United States) under the rule of cruel invaders from the Moon.
-This book is known to have been originally written as Under the Red Flag, an explicit anti-Communist novel, and when rejected by the publishers in that form it was successfully "recycled" by Burroughs as science fiction.
+This book was written initially as Under the Red Flag as an explicit anti-Communist novel, and when rejected by the publishers, it was "recycled" by Burroughs in a science fiction format.

-Ivan Petrushevich's "The Flying Submarine" (1922) depicts an invasion of the United Kingdom by Soviet forces after most of Europe and Asia fall to communism.
-The story features the British fleet being destroyed by a swarm of insect-like single pilot submarines, which can emerge from the water to attack their foes.
+Ivan Petrushevich's The Flying Submarine (1922) depicts Soviet forces' invasion of the United Kingdom after most of Europe and Asia falls to communism.
+The story features the British fleet being destroyed by a swarm of insect-like single-pilot submarines that can emerge from the water to attack their foes.

-Robert A. Heinlein's Sixth Column (1941) told the story of the invasion and conquest of the United States by the technologically advanced PanAsians, and the subsequent guerrilla struggle to overthrow them with even more advanced technology.
+Robert A. Heinlein's Sixth Column (1941) told the story of the technologically advanced PanAsians' invasion and conquest of the United States and the subsequent guerrilla struggle to overthrow them with even more advanced technology.